ADEWUMIADENIKE/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the file name iamafile.
+a script that list all files